 3.2.1.
 Variable selection

 Because the number of samples (n = 95) is smaller than the number of variables (p = 275), regression-based methods of variable selection like stepwise forward and backward selection are not applicable in our scenario.
-Here we use the Interrelated Two-way Clustering (ITC) algorithm to do the variable selection.
+Here we used the Interrelated Two-way Clustering (ITC) algorithm to do the variable selection.
 This algorithm takes in a number of predictor groups, which are pre-determined or obtained by some known unsupervised clustering method (like K-means).
 It then hypothesizes that if we include only the important predictors and classify samples independently for each predictor groups, the classification should be identical.
 Keeping this in mind, an iterative procedure is used to eliminate predictors until the classifications based on different predictor groups achieve a certain level of similarity.

 A detailed description of the algorithm can be found in the original paper [itc], and its implementation in QSAR was done by Majumdar et al [itc508].